willvin313/PHPRad-Helpful-Resources/README.md

 ## Sample Projects
-[PHPRad My Account Manager](https://github.com/willvin313/phprad-my-account-manager): A PHPRad <b>Account Manager project</b> file, which help users understand how to impliment or configure such feature used.
+[PHPRad Account Manager](https://github.com/willvin313/phprad-account-manager): A PHPRad <b>Account Manager project</b> file, which help users understand how to impliment or configure such feature used.

 ## Tutorials
 ### PHPRad